-I have had some trouble in the past with my Rotax exhaust.
 When I started karting, I was unaware of the importance of exhaust maintenance.
 I noticed my kart’s engine sounded a lot ‘unhealthier’ than the rest of my competition.
 If you want to avoid these problems, you need to know how to maintain your kart’s exhaust.

 The exhaust is a key part of the 2-stroke engine unit.
-A Rotax exhaust is a very reliable system, however it does wear out with use, as any part on a kart does.
+Many kart exhausts are very reliable systems, but they do wear out with use, as any part on a kart does.
 High wear on your exhaust can cause you major engine problems in the long run, especially if you are racing.

 Regularly checking the outside of the entire exhaust pipe is crucial.
-You should make this a habit when cleaning your kart, as this will be the easiest time to spot any cracks which may be hidden by dirt or grease.
-It will save you a lot of time and a lot of money.
+You should make this a habit when cleaning your kart, as this will be the easiest time to spot any cracks that may be hidden by dirt or grease.
+It will save you a lot of time and a lot of money in repairs and replacements.

-Replacing an exhaust system is not cheap.
-Check the pipe for cracks that might start to show over time.
-This should not be happening however, if your kart’s exhaust is correctly mounted, which means you should ensure it is to prevent potential issues (see the next tip for more detail on this).
+Replacing your kart’s exhaust system is not cheap, so check the pipe for cracks that might start to show over time.
+This should not be happening if your kart’s exhaust is correctly mounted, which means you should ensure it is to prevent potential issues (see the next tip for more detail on this).

 - The exhaust chambers and silencer